BarryCarlyon/barry-twitch/twitchext.md

 Called `tokenGenerate`

-This function is used to generate JWT Token for other API Calls that ustilise a JWT, normally for us by the ohter functions in this file/lib.
+This function is used to generate JWT Token for other API Calls that ustilise a JWT, normally for use by the other functions in this file/lib.
+But exported for convience.

 JWT's have a expiry time, this library/function will generate JWT"s with 10 second expiry.

 It is capable of generation an `external` JWT that is for config/api calls _or_ PubSub calls.

+You'll often find that a JWT couched for PubSub will work for most if not all calls.

 ### Usage